Where To Place Buddha Sculpture?

 What did the Buddha say about Jesus?

-The Dalai Lama, for example, asserted in 2001 that "Jesus Christ also lived previous lives", and added that "So, you see, he reached a high state, either as a Bodhisattva, or an enlightened person, through Buddhist practice or something like that."
+The Dalai Lama, for example, asserted in 2001 that "Jesus Christ also lived previous lives," and went on to say that "So, you see, he reached a high state, either as a Bodhisattva, or an enlightened person, through Buddhist practise or something like that."
 This is just one example of how high-level Buddhists have attempted to draw parallels between Jesus and Buddhism.

 What are three types of mandalas?

-While there are several types of mandalas, we will focus on the three most common: the teaching, healing, and sand mandalas.
+Although there are many different kinds of mandalas, we are going to concentrate on the three that are used the most frequently: teaching, healing, and sand mandalas.

 Where Should I Place My Buddha Statue

-By itself, a Buddha statue will always be considered synonymous with peace and fortune as it has been through many years.
+In and of itself, a Buddha statue will continue to be seen as associated with tranquilly and good fortune, just as it has been for a significant number of years.

 Let The Statue Face The Entrance Door